p0gram3r/katas/07_SimplePhoneBook/README.md

 ## level 2 - Persistence

-### 2.1
+### Excercise 2.1

-Keeping all the data in memory is not enough: let's make sure the phone book can be persisted more permanently.
-Create a mechanism to read and write the entries from a file.
+Keeping our records in memory only is not enough: make sure the phone book can be persisted more permanently!
+Create a mechanism to read and write the entries from/to a file using Java Object serialization.

-### 2.2
+### Excercise 2.2

-Extend the persistence layer: use a database to store the entries of the phonebook.
+Extend the persistence layer: use a database to store the entries of the phone book.
 For this excercise it is sufficient to use plain JDBC.

-### 2.3
+### Excercise 2.3

-Go the extra mile and replace the JDBC solution.
-Make use of an SQL wrapper framework like [JDBI](http://jdbi.org).
+Time for a slightly more sophisticated persistence layer!
+Replace the JDBC solution and make use of a simple SQL wrapper framework like [JDBI](http://jdbi.org).

-### 2.4 (optional)
+### Excercise 2.4 (optional)

-Build an alternative persistence mechanism using the Java Persistence API (JPA).
+Go the extra mile and create an alternative persistence mechanism using the Java Persistence API (JPA).

-## level 3 - Accessibility
+## level 3 - Going enterprise

-### 3.1
+### Excercise 3.1

-Create a REST API to manipulate the entries of the phone book.
-You should be able to add new entries, get a complete listing and search for numbers by name and type.
+Create a REST API to manipulate the phone book.

-### 3.2
+### Excercise 3.2

-Create a simple android application that uses the REST API to access the entries in the phone book.
+Create a simple Android application that uses the REST API to access the records in the phone book.